azzraa/programming/Java Learning Outcomes Eval Session.md

 Using seralization helps to be saved to a file and send to a network

-First we need to import the Seriazable package.
+First we need to import the Serializable package.
 In our class Car we can implement the Seriziable.
 We have our serialVersionUID in the Car class that can react to this class, so we have an unique identifier, and we defined it to 1L because we don't want to break the capability of the seralization.
 We also have make and year as attributes in the Car.
 We want to have the compability between the serialized object and the class attributes (make and year).
 After that we have the getYear() and getMake() methofs to return the year and make of the Car class.
 Then we will print out the Car, the make and the year in our toString() method.